Induced Minor Models. I. Structural Properties and Algorithmic Consequences: A structural approach for the case of K2,3

-We denote by $\mathcal{S}$ the class of subdivisions of the graph $K_{1,3}$.
-The vertex with degree $3$ in a graph $G \in \mathcal{S}$ is called the \emph{apex} of $G$.
+We denote by $\mathcal{S}$ the class of subdivisions of the graph $K_{1,3}$; see \cref{fig:S-T-M}.
 The class $\mathcal{T}$ is the class of graphs that can be obtained from three paths of length at least one by selecting one endpoint of each path and adding three edges between those endpoints so as to create a triangle.
-The class $\mathcal{M}$ is the class of graphs $H$ that consist of a path $P$ and a vertex $a$, called the \emph{center} of $H$, such that $a$ is nonadjacent to the endpoints of $P$ and $a$ has at least two neighbors in $P$; see \cref{fig:S-T-M}.
+The class $\mathcal{M}$ is the class of graphs $H$ that consist of a path $P$ and a vertex $a$, called the \emph{center} of $H$, such that $a$ is nonadjacent to the endpoints of $P$ and $a$ has at least two neighbors in $P$.
 Given a graph $H\in \mathcal{S}\cup\mathcal{T}\cup\mathcal{M}$, the \emph{extremities} of $H$ are the vertices of degree one as well as the center of $H$ in case $H\in\mathcal{M}$.
 Observe that any $H\in \mathcal{S}\cup\mathcal{T}\cup\mathcal{M}$ has exactly three extremities.

 The key ingredient in our proof of \cref{t:k23T} is the following sufficient condition for the presence of an induced subgraph from $\mathcal{S} \cup \mathcal{T} \cup \mathcal{M}$ (which is also used later, in the proof of \cref{l:longP}).
+This observation has been made many times in different contexts with slight variants; for instance, it is implicit in~\cite{watkinsMesner:cycle} and appears more explicitly in~\cite[Lemma~3.3]{maffray.t:reco} and \cite[Lemma 5.1]{MR4660624}.
+For completeness, and to align with our notation, we provide a proof.